wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v1.7 - xx.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.7)
+* NEW: added multi-layer support allowing you to combine markers from different layer maps
 * NEW: Wikitude World Browser now displays custom marker icons instead of standard icon from settings
+* NEW: option to set the maximum number of markers you want to display in the list below layer maps
+* NEW: Spanish translation thanks to David Ramírez, [http://www.hiperterminal.com](http://www.hiperterminal.com)
+* OPTIMIZED: added with & height attributes to custom marker-image-tags on marker edit page to speed up page load time
 * CHANGED: default font color in popups to black due to incompabilities with several themes

 = v1.6 - 14.02.2012 =